arx-tools/arx-header-size/README.md

 ## Todos

-* implement for LLF and FTL files
+* implement for FTL files
 * add --verbose option, which would list out the elements of calculation

 verbose option would output something, like: